 1.4mg Recommended Allowance

-A whole prey provides manganese from the fur and feathers; however, when whole prey is not an option, whole foods can be fed to provide dietary manganese.
-It is best to feed animal based ingredients as the primary source of manganese in a raw diet.
-Plant ingredients from vegetables, spices, seeds, and nuts should come secondary to animal based ingredients.
+While whole prey provides manganese from the fur and feathers; the bioavailability of such manganese is unclear.
+Manganese is often deficient in ratio diets depending on what ingredients are fed.
+It is best to feed animal-based ingredients as the primary source of manganese in a raw diet.
+Plant ingredients such as vegetables, spices, seeds, and nuts should come secondary to animal-based ingredients due to bioavailability concerns.
 Below are manganese values in some whole foods per 1oz (28g):

 Vitamin D

-Vitamin D is an essential nutrient in a petโs diet, and it is important to understand the role it plays in the petโs overall health.
-Exposing a dog or cat to sunlight will not affect their vitamin D levels.
-Remember, vitamin D is a fat soluble, which means it can be highly toxic in large amounts.
-For this reason, never give a vitamin D supplement to a dog or cat unless instructed otherwise by a veterinarian or nutritionist.ย
+Vitamin D is an essential nutrient which is commonly deficient in raw diets, and it is important to understand the role it plays in nutrition.
+Exposing a dog to sunlight will not increase their vitamin D levels, as they do not produce Vitamin D like humans do.
+Vitamin D is a fat soluble vitamin which means it can be highly toxic in large amounts.
+For this reason, Vitamin D supplements must be given with abundant caution.
+It is much easier to overdose a supplement than whole foods.
+Contact a veterinarian or nutritionist when in doubt about measuring supplements correctly.Β

 Recommended Allowance (RA) of vitamin D per 1000kcal: